-Renowned as the centre of the UK transport network, the Midlands plays an integral part in connecting the country and enabling economic growth.
+Renowned as the centre of the UK transport network, the Midlands plays an integral part in how we have connected the country and enable economic growth.
 Professor Kamil Omoteso, Pro Vice-Chancellor Dean of the College of Business, Law and Social Sciences at the University of Derby, explains why it is vital the Midlands becomes even better connected to enable the region to succeed on the world stage.

 The Midlands is home to more than 10 million people and has a staggering £50 billion export economy.
 Boasting two international airports and global companies such as Rolls-Royce, Toyota and Bombardier, the region is the heartbeat of the UK transport network.

 However, our roads and rail services are struggling to keep up with the demands of our ever-increasing number of passengers and vehicles.
 In 2017-18, more than 154 million people entered, exited and changed connected trains in the West Midlands, with a further 45 million people interchanging at stations in the East Midlands1.
 Over 327 billion vehicle miles were estimated to have been driven in the UK in 2017-18 – an increase of 0.4% on the previous year.2

 These statistics are a small insight into the significant landscape of transportation and travel in our region and country.
 If we are to attract further inward investment, boost tourism, trade and jobs, it is crucial our transport networks and infrastructure can match the increasing demand, and to do this we need to ensure our region has reliable and connected transport links.

 The government’s decision to scrap the electrification of the Midlands Mainline for three key routes of the UK rail network last year was a blow to the region.
 Not only would this have helped reduce air pollution in our cities, it would have ensured lighter, faster trains were bracing the tracks, enabling quicker and more reliable journey times for passengers.